sjjctl/pgp/README.rst

 My commit signatures to "CenturyLink Cloud" repos can then be verified.

-Keys may be revoked at any time, if lost or compromised.
+Keys may be retired at any time, if lost or compromised.

 .. code-block:: bash